 Obviously, you’ll now be looking for a laundry powder that’s free of all of the above.
 If you like a hint of clean, fresh smell, look for a toxin-free laundry detergent that uses essential oils as a fragrance.

 Fillers are unnecessary.
 They don’t contribute one bit to cleaning your clothes, so it will be absolutely no loss to your wash (and because many can corrode your machine, cutting out the fillers help to extend their working life).

 But surfactants.
 They’re what loosen the dirt from the clothes.
 We need them!
 Relax.
 There are many other natural ingredients that can do the same job just as well.

 But does it clean my clothes?

 That pile of laundry isn’t going to clean itself.
-You still want – no, you demand – a detergent that can tackle even the most stubborn stains.
+You still want – no, you need – a detergent that can tackle even the most stubborn stains.

-The team at SimplyClean have spent years perfecting a range of eco-friendly laundry powder and liquids that are free of all fillers, synthetic fragrances and surfactants – thus, sensitizer free.
+Our team at SimplyClean have spent years perfecting a range of eco-friendly laundry powder and liquids that are free of all fillers, synthetic fragrances and surfactants – thus, sensitiser free.

-Importantly, the entire range will clean your laundry as well as any other detergent on the market, while making sure your family isn’t exposed to toxins next to their skin.
+Importantly, the entire range will clean your laundry as well as any other detergent on the market, while making sure your family isn’t exposed to toxins or irritants next to their skin.